return to main page

 Thrym's Hips & Elbows

 Thrym was xrayed at 36 months old for his official OFA ratings.
 Most unfortunately, OFA rated him as dysplastic in both hips and both elbows.
-This came as a devastating surprise as he xrayed clear for hip and elbow dysplasia at 16 months old.
-At that time (July 2005) there were no signs of dysplasia in his hips or elbows.
-Based on these preliminary evaluations (prelims), he sired one litter of 5 males -- the Gangsters.
-Usually for breeding we wait until a dog or bitch is age 2-3, but this was a special case as the dam was advancing in age and it might have been her only chance to have the litter.
-The vast majority of the time, prelims are highly predictive.
-According to OFA statistics, xrays done between 12-23 months of age are accurate 75-95% of the time, with the higher percentages as you get closer to 24 months.
+This came as a devastating surprise as he had been xrayed completely clear for hip and elbow dysplasia at 16 months old.
+At that time (July 2005) there were no signs at all of dysplasia in his hips or elbows.
+Based on these preliminary evaluations, he was allowed to sire one litter of 5 males -- the Gangsters. -- as the dam was advancing in age and it was her only chance to breed to him.
+According to OFA statistics, xrays done between 12-23 months of age are highly predictive 75-95% of the time, with the higher percentages as you get closer to 24 months.
 Thrym's case is unusual in that his hips changed dramatically after his prelims, and there were no telltale indicators of trouble ahead.
-The dam of the Gangster litter has good hips and elbows, as well as a great track record for healthy puppies.
-Hopefully, the Gangster boys will turn out to be fine.
-This has been a huge disappointment for me, and also for many other bitch owners in America who had hoped to use him in their breeding programs.
-Thrymmie is a really neat dog!
-He will continue to be treasured and loved, and I thank Asa and Leif Granlund for entrusting a puppy from their exceptional breeding to me.
-A heartfelt thank you also to Kelley and Rick Hoffman for keeping Thrym in their home where he can get the exercise he needs until I have a country place again.
+The dam of the Gangster litter had good hips and elbows, as well as a great track record for healthy puppies.
+The structure of Thrym's hip joints caused him discomfort and this is certainly a compelling reason to always wait until at least 2 years old before doing OFA clearances.

 OFA INFORMATION